 State terrorism, whether it is air strike or violent coup or crucifixion, is an ancient policy of annihilating a good example.
 In Jesus’s case, it was the consummation of a process of public defamation and rejection, which is, like nearly everything else in the Gospels, as true today as it was in Matthew’s.
 Jesus, like Plato’s philosopher descending into the Cave, is rejected by his own as a madman.
 When the Nazarenes “took offense at him,” Jesus responded, “A prophet is not without honor except in his hometown and his own household” (Matt 13:57-58).
 Very little indeed has changed in the interceding two-thousand years.
 We still reject our most prophetic voices, and take offense at the simple truths they have the courage to reveal.
 Noam Chomsky and Cornel West are the obvious contemporary examples, both telling the uncomfortable truth about power and empire, both paying dearly for it.
 Glenn Greenwald of The Guardian, himself a prophetic and courageous journalist, suggests that “[n]obody has been subjected to these vapid discrediting techniques more than Noam Chomsky” likely because nobody tells the truth more courageously and unflinchingly than Noam Chomsky.
 But what Greenwald finds most striking about the demonization of Noam Chomsky is that “virtually every mainstream discussion of him at some point inevitably recites the same set of personality and stylistic attacks designed to malign his advocacy” while avoiding “the substance of his claims.”
 And, notably, Greenwald continues, “these attacks come most frequently and viciously from establishment liberal venues, such as when the American Prospect’s 2005 foreign policy issue compared him to Dick Cheney on its cover.”
 The same is true of Cornel West, who, ever since he began to critique the Obama administration, has come under ferocious attack from his former colleagues.
 As another very prophetic journalist Chris Hedges (who was fired from the New York Times for telling the truth — naturally) writes, Cornel West has been variously and “routinely attacked by Obama’s black supporters” as a “race traitor,” and the equivalent of a “self-hating Jew.”
 The liberal class, Hedges writes, has descended upon West “like hellhounds, never addressing the truths that are expressed but instead engaging in vicious character assassination.”
 West and Chomsky, like Jesus, like all prophetic voices, are rejected by their own colleagues.

 But even if the kingdom is violently repressed by the rulers and its prophets rejected among their people, we are told in the Gospel of Matthew that the Kingdom of Heaven — this social vision of Jesus’s — “is like a grain of mustard seed” which might be small but will grow into massive proportions (Matt 13:32).
 How do we conceptualize the kingdom as a mustard seed but as an alternative social order growing within the very framework of the present order.
 Again, the Gospel here sketches out a general anthropology of a specific kind of social change (prefigurationalism) and these considerations are hardly hypothetical.
 Mustard seeds of the kingdom, or alternative, more egalitarian forms of social organization do currently exist.
 One need only think, for instance, of Mondragon, one of the largest exporters of durable goods (and one of the largest firms) in Spain.
 Mondragon is a democratically-controlled worker-owned cooperative called run by over a hundred thousand worker-owners, and runs over 125 subsidiary companies, 75 industrial firms, five schools, a technical college, and a central bank.
 It is a particularly exciting example of the Christian ideal of prefigurationalism.
 Jesus, we can recall, reminds us that the Kingdom of God is already within us (Luke 17:21), not something to be expectantly waited for, but already here, already at work in the really-existing conditions of the world, depraved and degenerate as it is.
 Like Jesus’s call to embody what is paradoxically hoped for, to prefigure the coming kingdom in the midst of our fallen condition, Mondragon prefigures in germinal form that which might be hoped for on a grander scale.
 It prefigures socialism and economic democracy within the very framework of a capitalist order, within which it thrives, even in the throes of financial crises.
 So, for example, when 25 percent of all businesses in Spain failed as a result of the global financial crisis of 2008, less than 1 percent of Mondragon’s 125 businesses failed.
+Hence it is always better to analyse business energy comparison to overcome financial crisis in business .
 And while the larger Basque region in which it is located suffers from a 12 percent unemployment rate, Mondragon has maintained zero unemployment.
 Moreover, the default rate of Mondragon’s central bank is “less than half that of other Spanish banks.”
 And the Basque region in which Mondragon operates, which was once the poorest region in Spain, is now, thanks to its cooperatives, one of the wealthiest, boasting both the highest standard of living and lowest unemployment in all of Spain.
 But we need not look far for examples.
 Examples of successful economic democracies can even be observed here in the United States, where there are upwards of 12,000 worker-owned enterprises.
 In an article entitled, “Everyday Socialism, American Style, Is Happening Now,” Gar Alperovitz, a professor of political economy at the University of Maryland, suggests that socialism is not only as “common as grass,” with cooperatives and public utilities and the like, but is also often cheaper and more efficient than capitalist enterprises for the simple reason that co-ops don’t pay ludicrous salaries and dividends to rich CEOs.
 From Boston to Austin to San Francisco, these mustard seeds of the kingdom, these alternate forms of economic organization, are becoming more and more attractive to people who are tired of capitalism, of inequality, of a form of socio-economic organization whose only fulfilled promises, of the many it makes, seem to be continual unemployment, perpetual war, and rapidly escalating environmental destruction.

 In fact, Jesus has such faith in the kingdom of god that he thinks it will come to pass within a generation (Matt 24:34) and that the children of his own generation will inherit it: “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven” (Matt 19:13).
 Though he does say it elsewhere, notice that here Jesus is not saying the childlike will inherit the kingdom, but those “little children” literally in front of him will literally inherit the kingdom within the passing of a generation, when they are its heirs.